AstraZeneca/runnable/docs/concepts/task.md

 !!! tip "Mutability"

     Functions mutating the input parameters is idiomatic is python.
-However, functions as part of magnus pipeline should return the mutated parameters for downstream steps to have access to them.
+However, functions as part of runnable pipeline should return the mutated parameters for downstream steps to have access to them.

-    For example, unless the function ```mutating_function``` returns the updated parameters, magnus will not know about the change.
+    For example, unless the function ```mutating_function``` returns the updated parameters, runnable will not know about the change.